SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
 They must be accomplished and inspiring enough that smart people want to work for them,[^1] and clear enough in their articulation of the company's vision to convince smart people that they have a chance at success.

 The one thing that distinguishes students at top schools (and employees at top companies) is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
-So if you can convince Google employees to join your company, you are either really good at creating hype, or are genuinely offering  an amazing opportunity.
+So if you can convince Google engineers to join your company, you are either really good at creating hype, or are genuinely offering an amazing opportunity.

 Note that I'm definitely not suggesting that great early employees come only from good schools, or that all (or even most) students at good schools would make great early employees.
 Both of those statements are patently false.
 What I *am* saying is this: being able to recruit from top schools, or from top companies (e.g. ex-Google or ex-McKinsey employees), is a decent signal that a company prioritizes hiring strong people, and is successful at it.